ivault (IVT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ivault Historical Price

-According to the latest data gathered on ivault live price page, the current price of ivault is 0.01434195USD.
-The circulating supply of ivault(IVT) is 162.00M IVT , giving it a market capitalization of $2.32M.
+According to the latest data gathered on ivault live price page, the current price of ivault is 0.01413485USD.
+The circulating supply of ivault(IVT) is 162.00M IVT , giving it a market capitalization of $2.29M.

 The ivault Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IVT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.